local-nero/platinumwiki/README.md

 # Individual Documentation

-Whenever a feature becomes large enough, create a separate markdown file for it.
+Whenever a feature becomes large enough, a separate markdown file will be created for it.

 Example: